Dramatic video of C-17 at Kabul airport shows people clinging to outside of JBLM-based plane

 The 446th Airlift Wing provides crews to support global operations, and its missions include aeromedical support, according to the unit’s website.
 The 446th’s history dates back to World War II, and is comprised of three squadrons, which are designed to work in tandem with active duty units.

-The 446th is a reservist unit but active duty personnel may form all or part of the crews.
+The 446th is a reservist airlift wing but active duty personnel may form all or part of the crews.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.